Synergistic Effects of Seed Disperser and Predator Loss on Recruitment Success and Long-Term Consequences for Carbon Stocks in Tropical Rainforests

 Goals and Methods

-The researchers investigated the recruitment success of the large-seeded tree Cryptocarya mandioccana (Lauraceae) across a gradient of defaunation in the Atlantic Forest of Brazil.
-They studied three sites with varying levels of seed disperser and predator loss: (1) an intact forest with a full community of dispersers and predators, (2) a moderately defaunated forest missing some large-bodied species, and (3) a heavily defaunated forest where only small seed dispersers and predators remained.
-Researchers also simulated defaunation scenarios to estimate potential long-term effects on tree populations and carbon stocks.
+The researchers investigate recruitment success of the large-seeded tree Cryptocarya mandioccana (Lauraceae) along a defaunation gradient in Brazil’s Atlantic Forest.
+They study three sites with differing levels of disperser and predator loss: (1) intact forest with full communities of dispersers and predators, (2) moderately defaunated forest missing some large-bodied species, and (3) heavily defaunated forest where only small seed dispersers and predators remain.
+They also simulate defaunation scenarios to estimate potential long-term effects on tree populations and carbon stocks.

 Conclusion

-The results demonstrated that defaunation increased both seed dispersal limitation and seed predation, leading to a dramatic reduction in plant recruitment.
-Depending on the level of seed predator loss, tree recruitment decreased by 70.7% to 94.9% due to the absence of seed dispersers.
-While some smaller frugivores (such as howler monkeys and jacutingas) compensated for the loss of larger dispersers (like muriquis), this compensation was insufficient to fully maintain seed dispersal services.
-Additionally, the loss of large seed predators such as peccaries led to a rise in small rodent populations, increasing net seed mortality by 7% to 30%.
+The results show that defaunation increases both seed dispersal limitation and seed predation, causing a dramatic drop in plant recruitment.
+Tree recruitment decreases by 70.7% to 94.9% due to missing seed dispersers, depending on seed predator loss.
+Some smaller frugivores—such as howler monkeys and jacutingas—partially compensate for the loss of larger dispersers like muriquis, but this compensation fails to fully sustain seed dispersal services.
+Furthermore, losing large seed predators such as peccaries allows small rodent populations to rise, increasing net seed mortality by 7% to 30%.

 Reference: